-After hearing their story, more people started to worship the moon using fine food, on the day that Hou Yi saw Chang E, the 15th of August of Traditional Chinese Calendar.
+After hearing their story, more people started to worship the moon using fine food, on the day that Hou Yi saw Chang E, the 15th of August in the Traditional Chinese Calendar.

-Soon, this day was named the Mid Autumn Festival, a holiday to reunite with family and beloved ones, to worship the moon, and to eat mooncakes.
+Soon, this day was named the Mid Autumn Festival, a holiday to reunite with family and beloved ones, worship the moon, and eat mooncakes.

 Ending of Hero Hou Yi

 In some folklores, Hou Yi grew older and passed away like a normal person.
-Without the elixir, he was a human being, even he used to be super brave and strong.
+Without the elixir of immortality, he was a human being, even though he used to be super brave and strong.

 In other versions, Hou Yi became a deity as well.
 Each year at the Mid Autumn Festival, Hou Yi could reunite with Chang E under the Laurel next to the Moon Palace.